MicrosoftDocs/memdocs/memdocs/intune/fundamentals/in-development.md

 ### Export underlying discovered apps list data<!-- 9370255  -->

-In addition to exporting the summarized discovered apps list data, you will also be able export the more extensive underlying data.
-The current summarized export experience provides summarized aggregate data, however the additional new experience will also provide the raw data.
+In addition to exporting the summarized discovered apps list data, you'll also be able export the more extensive underlying data.
+The current summarized export experience provides summarized aggregate data, however the new experience will also provide the raw data.
 The raw data export will give you the entire dataset, which is used to create the summarized aggregate report.
 The raw data will be a list of every device and each app discovered for that device.
 This functionality is being added to the Intune console to replace the Intune Data Warehouse Application Inventories dataset, which will be removed in the 2108 release.
 In the [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431), select **Apps** > **Monitor** > **Discovered apps** > **Export** to display the export options.
 For related information, see [Intune discovered apps](../apps/app-discovered-apps.md) and [Export Intune reports using Graph APIs](../fundamentals/reports-export-graph-apis.md).

 ### Maximum OS version setting for app conditional launch<!-- 9493137  -->

-Using iOS app protection policies in Microsoft Intune app protection policies, you will be able to add a new conditional launch setting to ensure end users are not using a pre-release or beta OS build to access work or school account data.
+Using iOS app protection policies in Microsoft Intune app protection policies, you'll be able to add a new conditional launch setting to ensure end users are not using a pre-release or beta OS build to access work or school account data.
 This setting ensures that you can vet all OS releases before end users are actively using new OS functionality.
-In [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431), you will be able to find this setting by selecting **Apps** > **App protection policies**.
+In [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431), you'll be able to find this setting by selecting **Apps** > **App protection policies**.
 For related information, see [How to create and assign app protection policies](../apps/app-protection-policies.md).

 ### Update to Outlook S/MIME settings for iOS and Android devices<!-- 7882166  -->

 You'll be able to enable Outlook S/MIME settings to always sign and/or always encrypt on iOS and Android devices when using the managed apps option.
-You will be able to find this setting in [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431) when using managed apps by selecting **Apps** > **App configuration policies**.
+You'll be able to find this setting in [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431) when using managed apps by selecting **Apps** > **App configuration policies**.
 In addition, you can add a LDAP (Lightweight Directory Access Protocol) URL for Outlook S/MIME on iOS and Android devices for both managed apps and managed devices.
 For related information, see [App configuration policies for Microsoft Intune](../apps/app-configuration-policies-overview.md).

 ### Unified delivery of Azure AD Enterprise and Office Online applications in the Android Company Portal<!-- 1817862  -->